Home » Computer Guides » Virtual Computer Guides » How To Install Windows XP As A Virtual Machine.

 To setup your Windows XP virtual machine you’ll need to have a few things ready.

 1. Virtualisation Enabled.
 You’ll need to have virtualisation enabled on your computer CPU.
 Either Intel VTx or AMD V/RVI.
 Usually it’ll be enabled by default, but it isn’t always so you should check your UEFI/BIOS.
-Search Google for detailed instructions of how to enable virtualisation on your particular computer.
+You can click this link if you’re not sure How to enable virtualisation.

 2. An ISO Image or CD.
 If you have an old Windows XP installation CD, then that’s great, you can use that.
 If not, then you’ll need to have an ISO image file of XP.
 I’ll show you how to get one below.

-3. Download and install VMware Player.
+3. VMware Player installed.
 This is the software that we’ll be installing your XP VM on to.
 It’s free to use on your home PC.

 How To Download Windows XP ISO Image File.